nitinsubz/nitin-dev/README.md

 - Add, edit, and delete timeline items
 - Add, edit, and delete career items
 - Add, edit, and delete unfiltered posts
-- All changes are saved to Firebase via the backend API using Firebase Admin SDK
+- All changes are saved directly to Firebase using the Client SDK

 **Default Admin Password**: `admin123` (change via `VITE_ADMIN_PASSWORD` in `.env`)

-**Important**: The admin panel requires the backend server to be running.
-All write operations go through the backend API which uses Firebase Admin SDK for secure, server-side operations.
+**Note**: The admin panel uses client-side password protection.
+For production, consider implementing Firebase Auth with custom claims for better security.

 ## Customization